wui-hong/tp/docs/DeveloperGuide.md

 #### Tag
 A label that can be applied to a person to provide additional details about them.
 #### Telegram handle
-A unique identifier for a telegram account.
+A unique identifier for a Telegram account.
+E.g. @ryanlim123
 #### Timestamp
 Refers to the time the transaction occurred.
 Timestamps in our application are displayed in the "DD/MM/YYYY HH:MM" format.
 DD refers to Day, MM refers to Month, YYYY refers to Year, HH refers to Hour, and MM refers to Minute.